joetanx/conjur-terraform/README.md

 ## 4.4.
 Use another GitLab project to verify and delete the S3 bucket (because we can =D)

+GitLab project name: `Terraform AWS S3 Cleanup`

+☝️ Project name is important!
+Remember that for GitLab JWT authentication to work, the `project path` must match the `host identity` configured in the Conjur policy

 ### 4.4.1. .gitlab-ci.yml

 ```yaml